elsheraey/basic-web-store/README.md

 - Construct the dropdown menu dynamically using a `for...in` loop through the properties of products.
 Avoid hardcoding the words "books" and "albums" in your code.
 Check to see if you can add a third category like electronics to the products object and not have to change a single line of code to have your page still work.
 If not, make the necessary adjustments.

+## Final Phase

+- Add a search box and show only products whose names or features include that word.
+- Add a button to create a new product; this could be a book, music album or other product.
+- Clicking the add button should display a form for you to enter the relevant information.
+- Convert the developed page to use ReactJS.